 Fannie and Freddie loans are distributed throughout Connecticut.
 Fairfield County has significant concentrations of higher-balance conventional loans in markets like Stamford, Greenwich, Norwalk, and Westport.
 Hartford and New Haven metro homeowners with conventional loans are also commonly evaluated under Flex Mod.
 You can check whether your loan is owned by Fannie Mae or Freddie Mac using the loan lookup tools each agency maintains on its website.

-FHA-insured loans are subject to HUD's loss mitigation requirements, which mandate that servicers evaluate FHA borrowers through a specific waterfall of options before foreclosure can proceed.
+FHA-insured loans are subject to federal loss mitigation requirements, which mandate that servicers evaluate FHA borrowers through a specific waterfall of options before foreclosure can proceed.
 The most powerful tool in this waterfall — and the one most commonly applicable to Connecticut FHA homeowners — is the FHA partial claim.
-Under this program, HUD advances up to 30 percent of the original principal balance as a zero-interest, no-payment subordinate loan that brings the first mortgage current without increasing the monthly payment.
+Under this program, federal regulators advances up to 30 percent of the original principal balance as a zero-interest, no-payment subordinate loan that brings the first mortgage current without increasing the monthly payment.

 Connecticut Homeowners: Find Out Which Federal Program Applies to Your Loan